brewpi-remix/brewpi-tools-rmx/README.md

 `curl -L raw.githubusercontent.com/lbussy/brewpi-tools-rmx/master/bootstrap.sh | sudo bash`

-*or*
+*or the much shorter:*

 `curl -L install.brewpiremix.com | sudo bash`

-These are the same links, I merely have created a redirect on the [BrewPi Remix domain](https://www. for your convenience to make it shorter and easier to remember.
+These are the same links, I merely have created a redirect on the [BrewPi Remix domain](https://www.brewpiremix.com) for your convenience to make it shorter and easier to remember.

 If you have a broken installation and/or need to run the uninstaller without BrewPi being installed correctly for some reason, you may use (all one line):

+`curl -L https://raw.githubusercontent.com/lbussy/brewpi-tools-rmx/master/uninstall.sh | sudo bash`

+*or*

 `curl -L uninstall.brewpiremix.com | sudo bash`